Dental Foundation Training Guide 2019

 Following receipt of the rankings by the FD applicants, the postgraduate office will allocate them to practices, with the highest ranking FD applicant getting their first choice of practice, and so on.
 ESs will be notified of which FD will be working with them as soon as possible.
 Once you know who you have been paired with, getting in contact to congratulate and welcome them has been seen by previous FD’s as being beneficial.
 They feel relieved that they have found a job, and that they are being welcomed.
 It is also important to bear in mind that it is a busy and pressured time for them in the lead up to finals.

 If it is your first year as being an ES, you will be “buddied up” with an experienced ES on the same scheme.
 Your scheme adviser will choose your buddy, and you will be able to meet them at the job shop.
 You will also be expected to spend an afternoon with them and complete an induction list.

 Even at this late stage, some applicants may withdraw.
 If you are unlucky enough for this to happen to you, do not panic, there is a reserve list of FD applicants.
 Contact Katy Williams in the Postgraduate office for further details.

 Signing a contract of employment

 Once the FD applicant has passed finals, they are eligible to sign a contract of employment.
 The contract of employment is between you and the FD.
-The up-to-date version is sent to all ES’s by Kate Williams at the appropriate time in the year.
+The up-to-date version is sent to all ES’s by Katy Williams at the appropriate time in the year.

 NHS performer list inclusion